cardi/google-calendar-minimal-dark/README.md

 It's recommended that you become familiar with keyboard shortcuts to navigate through the different views.

-There is currently no "toggle" for enabling/disabling the CSS.
-Maybe it will be implemented in the future.

 (One could also use a style manager, but this seems to incur the least overhead.)